POLICIES AND PROCEDURES

 Clients who fail to show up for their scheduled appointment time will not be scheduled for future appointments unless they pay in advance.
-Pre-paid appointments, Gift Certificates, and Groupon's will incur a $25 re-booking fee for cancellations with less than 24 hour notice.
-Gift certificates and Groupon's will be forfeited for no shows.
+Pre-paid appointments, Gift Certificates, and Groupon’s will incur a $25 re-booking fee for cancellations with less than 24 hour notice.
+Booking Fee is Non-refundable.
+Gift certificates and Groupon’s will be forfeited for no shows.

-LATENESS POLICY: We request that you arrive 5 minutes early for your appointment.
+LATENESS POLICY: We request that you arrive 5-10 minutes early for your appointment.
 Groupons are redeemed upon scheduling or within 24 hour of their schedule appointment as per our cancellation policy.
 If you arrive 5-10 min late for your appointment, the time left will be used to its best advantage.
-If you arrive 15 min. or later without calling you will be considered a NO SHOW and you will be charged and/or shall forfeit any gift certificate, pre-paids, groupons, etc...
-The business shall make an attempt to contact client, if no answer, we will leave a message and your scheduled time will be released for rebooking.
-The client can rebook a pre-paid appointment at a later date by paying a rebooking fee of $25.
-If the massage therapist is late for the appointment, the remaining time will be used and the client will receive a discount or will not be charged for the massage session.
+If you arrive 15 min. or later without calling you will be considered a NO SHOW and you will be charged and/or shall forfeit any gift certificate, pre-paids, groupons, etc… The business shall make an attempt to contact you.
+If no answer, we will leave a message and your scheduled time will be released for rebooking.
+You can rebook a pre-paid appointment at a later date by paying a rebooking fee of $25.
+If the massage therapist is late for the appointment, the remaining time will be used and you will receive a discount or will not be charged for the massage session.

-Our massage therapy policies on sanitation are that all equipment and linens that come in contact with the clients will be cleansed in an approved method.
-All lubricants will be dispensed in a contamination free manner.
+SANITATION AND HYGIENE: Our massage therapy policies on sanitation are that all equipment and linens that come in contact with the clients will be cleansed in an approved method.
+All lubricants will be dispensed in a contamination-free manner.